gayyaswa/CarND-Traffic-Sign-Classifier-Project-1/traffic_sign_classifier_writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]  ![alt text][image8]

-The second pedestrian image was difficult to identify as it was under represeted in the training set.
+The second pedestrian image was difficult to identify as it was under represented in the training set.
 Looking at the distributed graph of the classes confirms this.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).